-Lindy began as Associate Pastor for Outreach in July 2013.
+Lindy has been Associate Pastor for Belonging and Outreach since 2013.
 Born and raised in the foothills of the Great Smoky Mountains, Lindy has an appreciation for good food, warm hospitality, and the music of Dolly Parton.
 Lindy attended Presbyterian College in South Carolina and Union Presbyterian Seminary in Richmond, VA.
 Before joining the staff at Second Pres, Lindy worked in the Office of Religious Life at Presbyterian College and as Interim Pastor of Grace Presbyterian Church in Little Rock.

-In her role as Associate Pastor, Lindy works with our church’s outreach and social justice ministries, and she enjoys helping people become more involved in both church life and community service.
+In her role as Associate Pastor, Lindy works with our church’s outreach and social justice ministries, the belonging ministry and she enjoys helping people become more involved in both church life and community service.

 Lindy is married to Dr. Robert (Bobby) Williamson, who teaches at Hendrix College, and they have two young children.
 She loves walking trails, rocking chairs, and visiting national parks and historic sites.

 Dr. Bevan Keating is our Director of Music and oversees all aspects of Second’s dynamic Music Ministry.
-Dr. Keating conducts the Second Presbyterian Adult Choir, Chamber Ensemble, Youth Choir, and various guest instrumental ensembles.
-The SPC Adult Choir offers music to our congregation ranging from beloved spirituals to engaging choral masterworks, and tours internationally.
+Dr. Keating conducts the Second Presbyterian Adult Choir, SPC Chamber Ensemble, Youth Choir and various instrumental ensembles.
+Our Music Ministry offers music to our congregation ranging from beloved hymns and spirituals to engaging choral masterworks such as Mozart’s Requiem Mass.
+Members of all our ensembles have the opportunity to tour internationally.
 Recent tours include the British Isles, Canada, Germany, France and Hungary.

 Dr. Keating is also the founding director of Praeclara, a professional performance company supported by Second Presbyterian Church of Little Rock and building on Second Presbyterian’s long tradition of contributions to the arts.
 Praeclara unifies Second Presbyterian’s diverse range of offerings under a single umbrella and elevates them still further, strengthening our artistic ties with the community.

 Originally from Canada, he earned bachelor of education and bachelor of music degrees from the University of Western Ontario.
 He went on to earn a master’s degree and then a doctorate in Conducting from The Ohio State University.
-Dr. Keating is also the Executive Director of Wildwood Park for the Arts.
-He and his wife Kira, who is also very gifted musically, have twins Brock and Blythe, born in April 2010.
+Dr. Keating is also the Executive Director of Wildwood Park for the Arts in west Little Rock.
+He and his wife Kira Keating, who is the Music Director at St. James Methodist Church, Little Rock, have two children, twins Brock and Blythe Keating, and live in west Little Rock.